New Charter Boat Fuel Tanks

 New Fuel Tanks For Our Charter Boat

-I put the boat in dry dock near Orange Beach, Alabama.
-I began the lonely and long project of removing our original fiberglass fuel tanks.
+I put the boat in dry dock near Orange Beach, Alabama on November 6, 2022.
+I began the lonely and long project of removing our original manufactured 150 gallon fiberglass fuel tanks.
 The tanks served us for over 20 years without any issues.
-I have never seen what all was behind, beneath or inside of the old fuel tanks, so my curiosity was getting the best of me.
+I have never seen what all was behind, beneath or inside of the old fuel tanks, so my curiosity was getting the best of me anyway.
 Before I started, I wondered about what all is going to be involved with removing and replacing the old fuel tanks.
-Since I had time plenty of time this winter, it made sense to start this project the first of November 2022.
+I had no idea how hard or easy it was going to be to finish this major project.
 This was a project that I wanted to be perfect.

 The reason I wanted to replace the fuel tanks, was to increase my overall capacity and range.
-Since fishing close to shore has changed or gotten tougher in the past few years, we are finding ourselves having to go farther offshore, in search of quality fish.
-Having more fuel available, allows us to run farther or more hours offshore without worrying about having plenty of fuel on board.
+Since fishing close to shore has changed in the past few years, we are finding ourselves having to go farther offshore, in search of quality fish.
+Having more fuel available, allows us to run farther or more hours offshore without worrying about having plenty of fuel on board or fueling too frequently.
 Even though most of our fishing charters are 6 hours in length, we are now having more people wanting want to go farther offshore or take longer trips.
 When we go farther offshore or stay out all day, we are able to fish for many different species that are not available in the half day territory.
 Replacing fuel tanks just makes sense.
+It was time.

 The New Fuel Tanks Size, Material and Project Costs

-Our two new aluminum fuel tanks hold approximately 220 gallons each.
+Our two new aluminum fuel tanks hold approximately 200 gallons each.
 These new tanks are made from 1/4′ thick 5052 marine grade aluminum.
 This is double the strength that is required by the US Coast Guard.
-To date, I have invested almost $18,000 so far in the boat in fuel tanks project.
-Except for the tanks, I have done the work myself.
-This saved me over $8,000.
-I expect to spend another couple of thousand dollars or more to spend on manifolds, plumbing, hoses, valves and installation of our rear deck.
+To date, I have invested almost $46,000 so far in the boat in fuel tanks project.

 What All Was Involved In Removing Old Fuel Tanks